fimio-xyz/Careers/Jobs/data-engineer.md

 As a Data Engineer, you will be a key part of our success and we will have a great time building the reputation mechanism that will unleash the true power of human coordination technology at a planetary scale.

 This is a full-time role based out of Oakland/San Francisco.
-You will only be asked to come to the office when the CEO is in (typically be 2-3 days per week).
+You will only be asked to come to the office when the CEO is in (typically 1 day per week).

 ## You will:
 - Design, build, and maintain infrastructure and data pipelines capable of ingesting large amounts of data from layer one blockchains